doxakis/Generate-DbContext/README.md

 # Generate DbContext class
 Generate DbContext class for EntityFramework by analyzing the SQL table schema.

 It will generate navigation properties based on foreign key.

+For more detail, please read this post: https://doxakis.com/2015/12/15/SQL-Script-DbContext/

 ## Customization:
 - You can change the table suffix.